 tshirts also tend to be a bit cheaper than 100% cotton.

 Fit & Fashion

-When it comes to the concept of fit in the tshirt world, two basic categories emerge.
+When it comes to the concept of fit in the tshirt world, two general categories emerge.
 For

-purposes of this discussion lets call them "Fashionable Tees" and "Standard Tees".
+purposes of this discussion lets call them Fashion Tees

-Fashionable tees are cut in a way that allow the clothing designer to enhance certain physical features
+Fashion tees are cut in a manner that allows the clothing designer to enhance certain physical features

 of the wearer.
-Standard tshirts are designed to fit a variety of people comfortably with and still look good.
+Standard tshirts (often unisex) are designed to fit a variety of people comfortably with and still look good.

 This is an often overlooked consideration when choosing custom tshirts for business or an event.
 A decorated

 tshirt is of no use if the recipient can not find a size that fits them well...unfortunately, many of the